-- 1. An appropriate amount of off-street vehicle parking sufficient to serve new development shall be made available in safe, accessible and convenient locations prior to the development, as a whole or in part, being brought into use.
-Vehicle parking shall be provided in accordance with the parking standards set out in Appendix D of the Local Plan, or other such local standards set out in made neighbourhood plans which will be given priority in determining the appropriate amount of parking required. - 2.
-In exceptional circumstances, where provision is not made in accordance with the relevant standards, it must be demonstrated how the amount of parking proposed to serve the development has had regard to: - a.
+- An appropriate amount of off-street vehicle parking sufficient to serve new development shall be made available in safe, accessible and convenient locations prior to the development, as a whole or in part, being brought into use.
+Vehicle parking should normally be provided in accordance with the parking standards set out in Appendix E of the Local Plan, or other such local standards set out in made neighbourhood plans which will be given priority in determining the appropriate amount of parking required. - 2.
+Where provision is not made in accordance with the relevant standards, it must be demonstrated how the amount of parking proposed to serve the development takes into account: - a.
 The scale, type, mix and use of the development; - b.
 The proximity and accessibility of the development to services and facilities reasonably required by users or occupiers of the development; - c.
 The availability of and opportunities for access to and from the development by public transport, walking and cycling; - d.
 The potential for road safety and environmental problems as a result of increased parking demand in the area; and - e.
 The extent and nature of any parking restrictions in force on highways in the area.